vdclab/vdclab-wiki/tools/analysis/Genoscope-Microscope.md

 - RNA-seq analysis available but with a few weeks work around
 - Integrates a lot of cool tools for pathogenecity islands or pangenomes
 - Only a subset of microbial genomes is available
+- Limited set of genomes but I think it is the best integarted platform to annoate a microbial genomes for an "annoation group"
+- Many intergrated tools for comparative genomics such as AntoSmash, Or pathogenicity island finders   and  and also some unique features like minimal and pangenomes sets.

+## Ease of Use
+- Things can get complicated as many windows open
+- Java issues make it sometimes very fustrating.
+- Making the patwhays tools linked to BioCyc is also tricky as the if you have not looded the genome a few days ahaead they do not work .

 ## Help

 - [Contact MicroScope](https://mage.genoscope.cns.fr/microscope/about/contact.php?)
 - [Tutorials](https://microscope.readthedocs.io/en/v3.14.0/)
+{.links-list}

 ## Citation